1 to 2 tablespoons melted butter for greasing pan

 Preheat oven to 350 degrees.
 Grease the inside of the friand tray or muffin pan well with melted butter and set aside.

 In a large mixing bowl, sift the powdered sugar and flour together, and then add the almond flour.
-In a separate large mixing bowl, whisk the egg whites briefly until just combined, no longer than a count of ten.
+In a large bowl, use a whisk or mixer with whisk attachment to beat the egg whites on medium speed until just combined and frothy, about 20-30 seconds.

-Add the melted (and cooled) butter and vanilla to the egg whites and mix for a few more seconds.
-Add the flour mixture and beat until well mixed, about a minute.
+Add the melted (and cooled) butter, vanilla and almond (if using) extracts to the egg whites and mix on medium-low speed for 10 more seconds.
+Add the flour mixture and whisk on low speed until well combined, about a minute.